Image

 A guide to the best things to do when speaking with someone who stammers.

 You're reading this because you want to know what you should do.
-Basically, people who stammer don't want to be treated any differently.
-They just want to say what they want to say without being interrupted or spoken over.
+Basically, people who stammer just want the time to say what they want to say.
+Without being interrupted, rushed or spoken over.
 Without being laughed at, given funny looks or patronised.

 Reacting when someone stammers